Daddy/Daughter Dance 2025 is in books and our girls (and their guests) are falling asleep tonight and dreaming of all of memories they made.

 Kindergarten registration is here!
 Today (March 10) is the first day, and we will have the second opportunity on March 14.
 We look forward to welcoming the class of 2038!

-about 2 months ago, Aaron Rex
+4 months ago, Aaron Rex

 kindergarten registration